Campus Energy Use

 Several small-scale renewable energy projects have been piloted or installed on campus, including solar hot water panels, a wood chip compost system, and power generating exercise bikes.

 The college also performed an extensive study, in 2010, of biomass gasification using locally available logging remainders as fuel to substitute for natural gas in the central boilers.
 That project did not prove to be feasible.
-The final report of our study is available HERE.

 The college has aggressively pursued energy conservation strategies to reduce operational demands and will continue to do so.
 Strategies have ranged from simple changes in lighting to more complex changes in our heating practices, and include: